PeernetOfficial/core/webapi/readme.md

 ### Add File

 This adds a file with the provided information to the blockchain.
 The date field cannot be set by the caller and is ignored.
+If the ID field is left empty, a random UUID is automatically assigned.
+The size field is ignored; it will be automatically set to the file size identified by the hash (via the Warehouse).
+The format and type fields need to be set by the caller; `/file/format` can be used to detect them.

 Any file added is publicly accessible.
 The user should be informed about this fact in advance.
 The user is responsible and liable for any files shared.